keirbetts/moments-backend/README.md

 ### Responds with

 A status code of 201 and an object in the form { msg: "Succesfully updated DB"}

 ---

+POST /api/createuser

+### Request body accepts

+An object in the form { usr: username }

+### Responds with

+A status code of 201 and an object in the form { msg: ":usr account created in DB"}

+---